emews/emews-tutorial-code/uc1/README.md

 1. Change directory into the `swift` subdirectory.
 2. This runs the workflow through the `run_uc1.sh` file, providing two arguments.
 The first is an experiment ID (in this case `exp1`), and the second is a path to the `uc1.cfg` configuration file, which is inside the `cfgs` directory.

-Once the workflow completes, you will see 50 instance directories (corresponding to the 50 lines in the UPF file) along with the following ouputs in the `experiments/exp1` directory:
+Once the workflow completes, you will see 50 instance directories (corresponding to the 50 lines in the UPF file) along with the following outputs in the `experiments/exp1` directory:

 ````
 exp1